Suspect caught in fatal shooting of 3 U.Va. football players - WHIZ News

 “Just give me a moment to thank God, breathe a sigh of relief,” university Police Chief Timothy Longo Sr. said after learning Jones was in custody.

-The shooting happened just after 10:15 p.m.
-Sunday as a charter bus full of students returned from seeing a play in Washington.
+The violence erupted near a parking garage just after 10:15 p.m.
+Sunday as a charter bus full of students returned to Charlottesville from seeing a play in Washington.

-University President Jim Ryan said authorities did not have a “full understanding” of the motive or circumstances surrounding the shooting.
+University President Jim Ryan said authorities did not have a “full understanding” of the motive or circumstances of the shooting.

-Students who were told to shelter in place as police searched for the gunman described terrifying hours as they hid in closets, dorm rooms, libraries and apartments.
-They listened to police scanners and tried to remember everything they were taught as children during active-shooter drills.

-Shannon Lake, a third-year student from Crozet, Virginia, ended up spending 12 hours with friends in a lab room, much of the time in a storage closet.
-She thought a lot about the 2012 Sandy Hook Elementary School shooting, which left 20 children and six educators dead.
+Lake, a third-year student from Crozet, Virginia, ended up spending the night with friends in a lab room, much of the time in a storage closet.

-“It just kind of brought all those feelings back up again, and reminded us that this is still an ongoing issue in our country, which is really sad,” Lake said.

 Elizabeth Paul, a student from northern Virginia, was working at a computer in the library when she got a call from her mom, who had received word about the shooting.